srinivas1405-iiit/Pareto-Optimal-Solar-Power-Forecasting/README.md

-# 🌞 Multi-Objective Hyperparameter Optimization for Solar Power Forecasting
+# 🌞 Pareto-Optimal Solar Power Forecasting

 This repository contains our **Machine Learning for Modern Optimization (MOML)** project on forecasting solar power output using meteorological data from Berlin.
 We approach this as a **multi-objective regression problem** using **XGBoost**, optimizing simultaneously for: